mixpanel/docs/pages/docs/data-structure/property-reference.md

 Mixpanel’s ingestion APIs can collect user geolocation data (City, Region, Country) as properties if IP address is present.
 Our client-side SDKs by default pull the user’s IP address when sending data to our ingestion APIs.
 The IP address is then cross-referenced against a local copy of MaxMind’s ([third-party IP geolocator](https://www.maxmind.com)) GeoIP database to estimate geolocation data.
 Mixpanel does not store the IP address and is discarded once geolocation data is derived.

 To disable capturing of geolocation properties (i.e. City, Region, Country) refer to the respective SDKs or API documentation.
 For a quick reference, refer to examples on [disabling geolocation on client-side SDKs](/docs/privacy/protecting-user-data#disabling-geolocation) and [server-side best practice on tracking geolocation](/docs/best-practices/server-side-best-practices#tracking-geolocation-http-api).
-Note that there is currently no means of selectively disabling one or two of the three geolocation properties.
+Note that there is currently no means to selectively disable one or two of the three geolocation properties.

 #### Event Properties